An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

-As discussed earlier, the retarded propagator is uniquely determined by the requirement that it is left-normalisable and analytic in the upper half of the complex $p^0$ plane.
+As discussed earlier, the retarded Green function is uniquely determined by the requirement that it is left-normalisable and analytic in the upper half of the complex $p^0$ plane.
 We can write down a continuous function of the form

 where $\WR(\zeta_1,p)$ is a Wronskian factor that we will determine similarly as in Sec.(\ref{sec:WronskianEvaluation}).
-Note that this expresson is analytic in the upper halk of the complex $p^0$ plane since $\Gin(\zeta_>,p)$ is analytic there and the poles of $\WR(\zeta_1,p)$ cancel that of $g_{\sR}(\zeta_<,p)$ (as we will see in a moment).
+Note that this expresson is analytic in the upper half of the complex $p^0$ plane since $\Gin(\zeta_>,p)$ is analytic there and the poles of $\WR(\zeta_1,p)$ cancel that of $g_{\sR}(\zeta_<,p)$ (as we will see in a moment).

-Integrating the equation of motion, Eq.\eqref{eq:BlkBlkODE} gives us a jump-discontinuity for the retarded propagator $\bbGA (\zeta_2|\zeta_1,p)$ of the form given in Eq.\eqref{eq:BlkBlkJumpCondition}.
+Integrating the equation of motion, Eq.\eqref{eq:BlkBlkODE} gives us a jump-discontinuity for the retarded Green function $\bbGR (\zeta_2|\zeta_1,p)$ of the form given in Eq.\eqref{eq:BlkBlkJumpCondition}.
 This jump condition determines the Wronskian factor $\WR(\zeta,p)$ to be of the form

 where $\mathbb{D}_+$ is a differential operator that we defined earlier in Eq.\eqref{eq:DefDPlus}.
 We can now evaluate this Wronskian by using the constancy of $e^{\beta p ^0 \zeta} W(\zeta,p)$ that we proved earlier in Sec.(\ref{sec:WronskianConstancy}) for the Wronskian of $g_{\sR}(\zeta,p)$ and $g_{\sL}(\zeta,p)$.
 The reader can check that the same result holds for $\WR(\zeta,p)$ as well.
 The above expression also has the bare values of the conjugate fields of $\Gin$ and $g_{\sR}$.
 These get corrected due to counter-term contributions coming from holographic renormalisation.
 We will replace the conjugate fields appearing in the above expression by their renormalised versions.
 This doesn't change anything since the difference between the bare and the renormalised values of the conjugate fields are counter-terms linear in $\Gin$ and $g_{\sR}$.
 Therefore, using the boundary values of $\Gin$ and $g_{\sR}$ in Eq.\eqref{eq:LimBoundaryL_gRL} and Eq.\eqref{eq:LimBoundaryR_gRL} respectively along with those of the corresponding renormalised conjugate fields in Eq.\eqref{eq:GinConjRen} and Eq.\eqref{eq:LimBoundaryL_gRLRen} respectively, we get